 ONELIVE maintains a retention policy, and you should act upon the corresponding processes (as applicable) that it dictates.

 You will take all reasonable steps to destroy or delete Personal Data from systems where either the Personal Data or the system is no longer required.
 This could require you to oblige third parties to destroy/delete Personal Data, where applicable.

 You must inform individuals of how long their information is to be held, and how that period has been determined.
 You should only use notices provided by us or approved by the Data Protection Lead.

 Security, Integrity and Confidentiality

-Personal Data must be secured using appropriate technical and organisational measures to protect it from unauthorised or unlawful processing, accidental loss, destruction or damage.
+Personal Data must be secured using appropriate technical and organizational measures to protect it from unauthorized or unlawful processing, accidental loss, destruction or damage.

 We have implemented and maintain safeguards appropriate to our size, scope, resources, use of Personal Data and the associated risks.
 These safeguards are periodically tested in order to evaluate their effectiveness.

 You also play a key role in safeguarding Personal Data by following all procedures and using all technologies that we have implemented to maintain security at all times, including abiding by our Information Security Policy.
 You must also make sure that the way you conduct yourself in your role does not compromise the integrity of our systems, procedures or technologies.

 You must maintain security by protecting the confidentiality, integrity and availability of the Personal Data, defined as follows: